mangalam-research/wed/doc/usage.rst

 Here is the list of officially supported browsers, in order of decreasing priority:

-* Chrome 35 and higher and Firefox 28 and higher, about equally.
+* Chrome 36 and higher and Firefox 28 and higher, about equally.

 * IE 10 and 11, about equally.

 File an issue on github if you find a problem with one of the supported browsers above.
-IE 9 is neither supported nor unsupported.
-See the section on `IE 9`_ below for an explanation.

 We would like to support phone and tablet browsers but due to a lack of development resources, such support is unlikely to materialize soon.
 In decreasing order of likelihood, the following cases are unlikely to ever be supported:

+* IE 9.
+We'd need a) a substantial demand for it and b) people willing to participate in providing support.

 * Versions of Chrome and Firefox older than those mentioned above.